Use of Funds

 The Francis Crick Professorship of Human Genetics

-The endowment of a Chair, the Genetic Disease Foundation -Francis Crick Professor of Human Genetics, enables the Department of Genetics and Genomic Sciences at The Mount Sinai School of Medicine in New York to recruit or retain one of the world’s top researchers in genetic diseases.
-The Chair honors an esteemed scientist, Dr. Crick.
-Together with Dr. James Watson, Dr. Crick discovered the DNA double helix and then independently made a second seminal contribution, he cracked the genetic code, two of the most remarkable and historic contributions in genetics.
+The endowment of a Chair, the Genetic Disease Foundation – Francis Crick Professor of Human Genetics, enables the Department of Genetics and Genomic Sciences at The Icahn School of Medicine at Mount Sinai to retain one of the world’s top researchers in genetic diseases.
+The Chair honors the esteemed Dr. Crick, who, together with Dr. James Watson, discovered the DNA double helix and then, independently, cracked the genetic code.
+These are two of the most remarkable and historic contributions made to the field of genetics.

-See our Research page for other breakthroughs at Mount Sinai that the GDF has helped support.
+See our Research page for a number of breakthroughs at Mount Sinai that the GDF has helped support.

 Related links: